cpe-lyon/devops-ci-cd-leon-dumestre/TP1/README.md

 Docker Hub image [here](https://hub.docker.com/repository/docker/leondumestre/tp-devops-httpd)

 Builds a Docker image for an HTTP server using the provided Dockerfile.
 Runs a container named `httpd`, exposing port `80` and connecting it to the `app-network`.

 Additionally, a reverse proxy is implemented to redirect traffic to the Backend API.
+To do this, a custom configuration with reverse proxy (`httpd-reverse-proxy.conf`) is added to the container to overwrite the current configuration.

 ```bash
 docker image build . -t httpd-img:latest